-Whether you’re a beginner or experienced investor, you’ll want a stock broker that offers low prices, a large number of available stocks and ETFs, excellent customer service, and easy-to-use trading platforms.
-But with so many brokers to choose from, it can be an investment in itself to find the very best broker in Europe for your specific needs.
+Whether you’re a beginner or experienced investor, you’ll want a stock broker that offers low fees, a large number of stocks and ETFs, excellent customer service, and easy-to-use mobile and web platforms.
+But with so many options, it can be an investment in itself to find the best broker in Europe for your needs.

-We know the sheer number of choices can be daunting, which is why we created this list of the best brokers in Europe to help you make informed decisions about where to invest.
-After extensive research, we’ve narrowed down the options to four top choices by comparing for price, products, ease of use, and regulatory oversight.
-Most importantly, we focused on brokers available in multiple European countries.
+The sheer number of choices can be daunting, which is why I created this list of the best brokers in Europe to help you make informed decisions about where to invest.
+After years of research and testing, I’ve narrowed down the options to five top choices by comparing for price, products, ease of use, and regulatory oversight.
+Most importantly, I focused on brokers available in multiple European countries.
 In the end, however, the choice is up to you.

 - Looking for more advanced options?
 Here are the best trading platforms in Europe